Phantom Theater: Removal

 Phantom Theater closed on July 14, 2002.
 Nearly all thematic elements were removed and replaced with new scenes created by Sally Dark Rides.
 28 of the 55 ride vehicles were also removed, while the remaining were retrofitted with laser light guns that riders would use to point and shoot at various targets throughout the ride.
 The attraction reopened in 2003 as Scooby-Doo and the Haunted Castle.
 Due to a licensing concern, the ride was slightly altered in 2010 and renamed Boo Blasters on Boo Hill.

 In the years following Phantom Theater's removal, leftover ride components were used as props during the park's fall event, known as FearFest through 2006 and Halloween Haunt beginning in 2007, including placements in the Paramount Action FX Theater queue, along the Coney Maul midway, outside the entrance, and on the International Street bandstand.

 Ride vehicles, characters, and other items were occasionally displayed at various attractions and locations across the park; for example, working Phantom Theater animatronics were set outside the line for Dracula's Haunted Castle at Paramount Action FX Theater during FearFest 2004, and other props such as a sarcophagus and cannon were installed in Madame Fatale’s Cavern of Terror, with the furnace placed in Slaughterhouse.

 Ride experience

 Queue

-Guests walk under an archway displaying the ride's logo into a short outdoor queue area before entering what appears to be a very run-down, dilapidated old theater building.
-The large velvet rope-lined lobby queue serves as the main queue room for the attraction.
+Guests walked under an archway displaying the ride's logo into a short outdoor queue area before entering what appeared to be a very run-down, dilapidated old theater building.
+The large velvet rope–lined lobby queue served as the main queue room for the attraction.
 In the lobby, two chandeliers hung from the ceiling and the walls were decorated with posters of the theater's headlining performers: